SHIVEHTEAM/afghanview/README.md

 ## 🎯 Purpose

-AfghanView enhances the customer experience by:
+ShivehView enhances the customer experience by:

 - Displaying high-quality photos of Afghanistan
 - Sharing cultural facts, poetry, and food insights